Seemee/algoxtools/README.md

 search( array )
 ```
 ### 2. Flat loop solve:
+NB This example is taken from the source code of algoxtools
 ```
 INDEX, META, SOLUTIONCOUNT, VALUE, SOLUTION = 0, -1, 0, -1, 1
 def exact_cover( array ):